 Supported lunch and break times, which allow for quiet time with supervision and activities, are available for any student, should they wish or need it.

 In order to ensure that all students have the opportunity to access a full and balanced curriculum and to allow progression according to ability, we have foundation nurture groups.

 In year 7 and year 8 our students who are working significantly below age related expectations are taught in a primary school style classroom with a specialist teacher.
 The focus is on English/Literacy and Maths/Numeracy.
 There are two dedicated and specially trained LSAs who support the teaching in this provision.
-Students will spend 22 of their 50 lessons per fortnight in this provision.
+Year 7 students spend 19 of their 50 lessons per fortnight in this provision and Year 8 will spend 21 of their of their 50 lessons per fortnight in this provision.
 Students join the rest of the year group for Science, PE, Design Technology, Creative Arts and Humanities lessons.
 All of these lessons are supported by dedicated LSAs.

 In Year 9 and beyond, the students have a differentiated curriculum, with continued support, in order for them to achieve their full potential at GCSE.